DEC V-11: Description

 The V-11 was a multichip design, mainly consisting of an I/E chip, a M chip, a F chip and five ROM/RAM chips.
 Unlike the MicroVAX 78032, which implemented a subset of VAX ISA, the V-11 was a complete VAX implementation, supporting all of the 304 instructions and 17 data types (byte, word, longword, quadword, octaword, F-floating, D-floating, G-floating, H-floating, bit, variable-length bit field, character string, trailing numeric string, leading separate numeric string, packed decimal string, absolute queue, and self-relative queue).

 The chips in the chip set were connected with four buses: the MIB, DAL, PAL and CAL.
 The MIB (microinstruction bus) carried microinstructions control signals and addresses from the control store to the I/E and F chips.
 The MIB is 40 bits wide, the same width as a microword and is parity protected.
 The DAL is a 32-bit parity-protected bus that carries data and addresses to and from the I/E, M and F chips, cache, backup translation buffer RAMs and the port interface.

 ROM/RAM chip

 The ROM/RAM chip (DC327) implemented one-fifth of the patchable control store.
 It contained a 16,384 by 8-bit (16 KB) read-only memory (ROM), a 1,024 by 8-bit (1 KB) random-access memory RAM and a 32 by 14-bit content-addressable memory (CAM).
 The ROM contained the control store, with the RAM used to hold control store patches.
 The ROM/RAM consisted of 208,000 transistors on a die measuring 344 mils by 285 mils (8.74 mm by 7.24 mm) for an area of 98,040 mil2 (63.25 mm2).
 It dissipated 1 W.

+Five DC327 chips were mounted on a common ceramic carrier in a very characteristic, overly wide DIP package.
+The package provided the complete control store as a unit for the processor; each of the five DC327 had different ROM contents.